bdunko/Charon-s-Obol/notes/Obol/Planning.md

 		- [ ] Sound needed for selecting a patron.
 		- [ ] Sound for advancing god speech.
 		- [ ] Transition sound for zooming into cave.
-		- [ ] Add a windy layer to the storm sound; multiple layers of sounds.
 	- [ ] Possible effect - low pass the storm after selection?
 - [ ] **Victory Sounds**
 	- [ ] todo